 - Create an account and project in the Ory Network.
 Use Ory CLI or go to console.ory.sh.

-- Create a Personal Access Token (PAT) and save it in a safe place for later use.
+- Create an API Key and save it in a safe place for later use.

 Create OAuth2 client in Ory Network